Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 When developing a web script, you can specify its caching requirements, such as how long to keep the response in the cache or how to calculate the hash for the response.
 It is important to note that the Web Script Framework does not actually perform any caching.
-Instead, Alfresco Content Services relies on one of the many HTTP caches already available, such as Squid (www.squid-cache.org), an HTTP caching proxy.
-Therefore, you must either embed an HTTP cache in your client or deploy an HTTP-cache proxy in front of the Alfresco Content Services server to enable caching.
+Instead, Content Services relies on one of the many HTTP caches already available, such as Squid (www.squid-cache.org), an HTTP caching proxy.
+Therefore, you must either embed an HTTP cache in your client or deploy an HTTP-cache proxy in front of the Content Services server to enable caching.

 ### Runtime cache controls {#cachecontrols}